ehrencrona/rnn-text-generation-with-tensorflow/README.md

 The repository includes a bunch of books by Jules Verne.
 Training a model on those yields ouput like:

-> In a few moments the engineer recognised the dense smoke hidden on the ground, the sharply left with crimson, and the breeze stood behind before numerous pieces of ice so terribly defined a white appearance, which for through the shades in the night the pieces were escaping from this vapory race afforded many <unk> the articles of many ornaments. at the end of an operation to contain a single <unk> belonging to new royal, succeeded on beer and <unk> into idleness; besides, there were strangers and farmers.
-These indigenous people must be counted by Collinson and <unk> - the most suitable for many of the various inhabitants of the island, when in the first place, representatives of the Gallian night - Dacosta and Day whose appetite were far less difficult to please?
+> In a few moments the engineer recognised the dense smoke hidden on the ground, the sharply left with crimson, and the breeze stood behind before numerous pieces of ice so terribly defined a white appearance, which for through the shades in the night the pieces were escaping from this vapory race afforded many [unknown] the articles of many ornaments. at the end of an operation to contain a single [unknown] belonging to new royal, succeeded on beer and [unknown] into idleness; besides, there were strangers and farmers.
+These indigenous people must be counted by Collinson and [unknown] - the most suitable for many of the various inhabitants of the island, when in the first place, representatives of the Gallian night - Dacosta and Day whose appetite were far less difficult to please?
 >
-> "If you do not make, "answered Harry, "can you afford any resistance to you?"
+> "If you do not make," answered Harry, "can you afford any resistance to you?"
 >
 > He ran back to the trees and inundated the snow.
-Half-a-dozen cod sounds that was found, however, of harsh stature, each of which was most frequently appreciated to his lofty <unk>.
+Half-a-dozen cod sounds that was found, however, of harsh stature, each of which was most frequently appreciated to his lofty [unknown].
 >
 > Kalumah.
 >
-> "Either i was at my disposal," said I to lord Edward van Tricasse:
+> "Either I was at my disposal," said I to Lord Edward van Tricasse:
 >
 > "Same attraction, Simon," answered Pencroft.
 "Who knows with those who trust to a very common nature, whether it was the basis of all these misfortunes?"